aws-samples/emr-on-eks-hudi-iceberg-delta/README.md

 ]}‘
 ```

-3. Once the job is completed, query the table in Athena
+3. Query the Athena Delta table
 ```bash
 select * from delta_contact where id=103
 ```